Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 ```

 !!! info
     This tutorial specifies the Python version for each command.
-If your default version is different, you can
+If your default version is different, you must
     replace `python3.8` with `python`.